 Several mountain regions and woodlands make our country an ideal place to forage ugly but delicious fungi.
 Typical areas that mushroom enthusiasts frequent are the Berguedà, the Solsonès and the Montseny natural park.

 The most commonly found species in Catalonia are waxy cap (llanega), yellow-footed chanterelle (camagroc, please make an omelette with them!), bloody milk cap (rovelló, delicious when cooked in the oven), black chanterelle (trompeta de la mort), and grey knight (fredolic).
-You can find more info about them and see some pictures here.
+Check this website to find more info about those mushrooms and see some pictures.

 Eager to spend a day getting closer to nature while also earning a tasty treat?
 Be aware that mushroom identification is no easy task, even for experts.
 We recommend you look at this list of Catalan toxic mushrooms and download an identification app such as Roger’s Mushrooms.
 Always eat only those mushrooms you know you can identify without a shadow of a doubt!